premAI-io/state-of-open-source-ai/uncensored-models.md

 [Model Censoring](https://erichartford.com/uncensored-models)
 ```

-Uncensoring, however, takes a different route, aiming to identify and eliminate these alignment-driven restrictions
+[Uncensoring](https://erichartford.com/uncensored-models), however, takes a different route, aiming to identify and
-while retaining valuable knowledge.
-In the case of [WizardLM Uncensored](https://huggingface.co/ehartford/WizardLM-7B-Uncensored),
+eliminate these alignment-driven restrictions while retaining valuable knowledge.
+In the case of
-it closely follows the uncensoring methods initially devised for models like
+[WizardLM Uncensored](https://huggingface.co/ehartford/WizardLM-7B-Uncensored), it closely follows the uncensoring
-[Vicuna](https://huggingface.co/AlekseyKorshuk/vicuna-7b), adapting the script used for
+methods initially devised for models like[Vicuna](https://huggingface.co/AlekseyKorshuk/vicuna-7b), adapting the script
-[Vicuna](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered) to work seamlessly with
+used for[Vicuna](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered) to work seamlessly with
 [WizardLM's dataset](https://huggingface.co/datasets/ehartford/WizardLM_alpaca_evol_instruct_70k_unfiltered).
 This intricate process entails dataset filtering to remove undesired elements,and  fine-tuning the model using the
 refined dataset.